ChristopherMNeal/calculator/README.md

 ## Description

-_Website to practice Javascript functions.
+_Website to practice Javascript functions and jQuery forms.
 The calculator is able to add, subtract, multiply, divide._

 ## Setup/Installation Requirements